lemaetech/pp_html/README.md

-## Pretty-printer, formatter for HTML5
+## Pretty-printer, formatter for HTML5 (Unreleased)

+**Note - The parser hasn't been validated against the HTML5 RFC.
+It is mostly used as a guidance. **

 ## Example
 ```ocaml